ucgmsim/nzgd_map_from_webplate/readme.md

 ### Installing inside a Docker container

 To install the `nzgd_map` package inside a Docker container, use the files in the `docker` folder and enter the following commands in a terminal.
-More information about the files in the `docker` folder can be found below.
+For more information about the files in the `docker` folder, refer to the relevant section below.

 * Open a terminal and change to the `docker` folder in the repository
     * e.g., `cd /home/username/src/nzgd_map/docker`
 * Build the Docker image (which includes the `nzgd_map` package due to a pip install instruction in `Dockerfile`).
 Also note that `earthquakesuc` is our Docker Hub username.
     * If this is the first time building the image, or the `nzgd_map` package has not changed, run the following command:
-        * `sudo docker build -t earthquakesuc/base .`
+        * `sudo docker build -t earthquakesuc/nzgd_map .`
     * If this is not the first time building the image, and the `nzgd_map` package has changed, run with `--no-cache` so the image will be built with the latest version of the `nzgd_map` package:
     * `sudo docker build -t --no-cache earthquakesuc/nzgd_map .`